anoma/juvix/docs/reference/language/project.md

 ## Module naming convention

 Modules that belong to a project must follow a naming convention.
-That is, if `dir` is the root of a project, then the module in `dir/Path/To/lib.juvix` must be named `Path.To.lib`.
+See the documentation for [modules](modules.md).